Entries by Ippei Tsuruga

 Japan Starts Emergency Assistance to Dominica over the Tropical Storm Erika

-This post was originally published on The Povertist.
 The tropical storm named Erika hit the Commonwealth of Dominica on August 27.
 Over dozens of losses and the ongoing catastrophe, Japan decided to support the country.
 Japan International Cooperation Agency (JICA) is shipping generators, water purifiers and water storage tanks.
-Further details will be announced at the following websites. […]
+Further details will be announced at the following websites.
+Reference Japan International Cooperation Agency (JICA) […]

 Why does Japan not Tweet?
 Compliance and Public Relations

-This post was originally published on The Povertist.
 In development communities, it is often said, ‘we don’t know what Japan does’.
 People in the world think Japan is invisible.
-There are a lot fewer practitioners, researchers and leaders who have public accounts on Twitter, Facebook or other social media in Japan, compared to Europe and the […]
+There are a lot fewer practitioners, researchers and leaders who have public accounts on Twitter, Facebook or other social media in Japan, compared to Europe and the rest of the world.
+I personally believe […]

 Can Graduation Programmes End Child Poverty?

-This post was originally published on The Povertist.
 Can social protection lift up and sustain households out of poverty?
 The keyword of this sentence is ‘sustainability’.
 Social protection commonly and theoretically aims to cut a vicious cycle of poverty, which also refers to long-term poverty or intergenerational transmission of poverty.
-Nevertheless, social protection in practice tends to […]
+Nevertheless, social protection in practice tends to focus on short- and medium-term impacts.
+How […]

 Civil G8 Dialogue